viritaromero/Detecting-Depression-in-Tweets/README.md

 Datasets

+I generated a new dataset, combining part of the Sentiment140 (8,000 positive tweets), and another one for depressive tweets(2,314 tweets), with a total of 10,314 tweets.

 Sentiment140

 The Sentiment140 dataset contains 1,600,000 tweets extracted using the twitter API.
 The tweets have been annotated (0 = negative, 2 = neutral, 4 = positive) and they can be used to detect sentiment.
 It contains the following 6 fields: